Jeekhen/RepData_PeerAssessment1/PA1_template.md

 }
 ```

 The above code is for inserting value into missing fields.
-If value is miss,
+If value is missing,
 insert average daily steps for that interval.
 If value already exist, use
 original value.